Cam Gill

-Cameron Gill (born December 14, 1997) is an American professional football linebacker.
-He played college football for the Wagner Seahawks.
+Cameron Gill (born December 14, 1997) is an American professional football outside linebacker.
+He played college football for the Wagner Seahawks then signing with the Tampa Bay Buccaneers as an undrafted free agent in 2020.

 College career

 Gill was a member of the Wagner Seahawks for four seasons.
 As a sophomore, Gill recorded 53 tackles, 13 tackles for loss, 11.0 sacks, and one forced fumble.
 Gill was named first-team All-Northeast Conference (NEC) and the conference Defensive player of the year after recording 61 tackles, 24 tackles for loss, and 13.5 sacks.
 As a senior, he recorded 60 tackles with 9.5 sacks and 20 tackles for loss and was again named the NEC Defensive Player of the Year and as well as a STATS FCS First-team All-American, a Second-team All-American by Hero Sports, a third-team All-American by the Associated Press, and All-Eastern College Athletic Conference First-team.